 Our training methods are very dog friendly, child friendly and family friendly.

 No more struggling to get your dog's cooperation.
 The clarity and simplicity of the solutions will make your dog earn the title "man's best friend" and " a kid's best mate".
 He will love the attention, and you'll both love the results.

-Packages: Allow for 1 to 2 hours for the initial visit
+Packages: Allow up to 2 hours for the initial visit